borjapetit/tex_template_slides/README.md

 **```\foot{...}```**: displaiys some user-defined text in the bottom-left corner of slides (except for the title page, slides with table of contents, etc.).

-A "complete" preambule would be:
+A complete preambule would be:

 ```Latex
 \title{Title of your presentation}